elixir-lang/elixir/README.md

 "Elixir" and the Elixir logo are copyright (c) 2012 Plataformatec.

-Elixir source code is released under Apache 2 License.
+Elixir source code is released under Apache License 2.0.

 Check [NOTICE](NOTICE) and [LICENSE](LICENSE) files for more information.